iameo/ml-cpt/README.md

 ### How to Use
 ---
 - The app expects that you have two separate files(train and test) so be sure to include those
-- ...the rest is handled as long as the required model isn't tasking(very little wrangling onboard at the moment)
+- ...the rest is handled as long as the required model isn't tasking(very little wrangling onboard to only deliver baseline model)